r-lib/vctrs/README.md

 `ggplot2::cut_number()`, `dplyr::coalesce()`, and `tidyr::fill()`.

 vctrs has few dependencies and is suitable for use from other packages.
-(vctrs has a transition dependency on tibble.
+(vctrs has a transitional dependency on tibble.
 Once vctrs is extensible all tibble related code will move into the tibble package.)

 ## Installation